goldbergyoni/component-tests-workshop/README.md

 ### ✔ 2 Ensure Node is installed correctly
 Open your favourite terminal (Windows: command prompt) and type 'NPM verson'.
 The output should confirm that installed versionis indeed installed

+### ✔ 3 Install Docker
+Since we will use real databases using dock

 ### ✔ 3 Install IDE (editor)
 I highly recommend using VSCode editor in the course as it's lightweight and has a very rich plugins eco-sysem that we might use during our excercise.
 Simply visit the [downloads site](https://code.visualstudio.com/download) and choose the edition that suits your operations system.
 You may opt for any other editor that supports Node debugging and intellisense